OxfordHCC/CAMCAD/index.md

 ### Submission Guidelines

 We invite applicants to submit posters (large single page) or short pictorials (visual extended abstracts up to 4 pages).
+(What are pictorials?
+See [DIS 2026](https://dis.acm.org/2026/pictorials/) and [IDC 2026](https://idc.acm.org/2026/calls/pictorials/) pages for an explanation and examples).

+Poster and pictorial templates will be made available soon.

 This workshop is suitable for work-in-progress research, speculative ideas, position statements, short case studies, and highlights from completed research.
 Accepted submissions will be showcased in a poster session at the workshop and will be shared on the conference website.